 If you enjoy archaeology and history amid desert landscapes, visiting the Tel Arad National Park is a must!

 Just 10 miles from the modern city of Arad and west of the Dead Sea, it's one the important archaeological sites of Israel.
-It's easy to get there by bus or car, or you can take a private tour with Levi.
+It's easy to get there by bus or car, or you can take a private tour of ancient sites in the Israel Desert with Levi.

 Tel Arad is open year-round, from 8 AM to 5 PM on weekdays and Saturdays, and until 4 PM on Fridays.
 Earlier on Holiday Eves.
 There is a camping area where you can sleep overnight in your own tents, in an authentic Canaanite-like building, cabins or in the caravan park.